-Application of liability caps 3.1.
-Indemnification obligations should be subject to the same liability caps as would apply for similar claims made between the contracting parties (but see an exception under the World Commerce & Contracting Principle Intellectual Property Rights and Indemnification for Third Party IP Claims).
+Application of liability caps

+3.1.
+Indemnification obligations should be subject to the same liability caps as would apply for similar claims made between the contracting parties (but see an exception under the WorldCC Contracting Principle Intellectual Property Rights and Indemnification for Third-Party IP Claims).

-Third-party claims treated as direct damages 3.2.
-Third party claims should be treated as direct damages regardless of their nature (but see an exception under the World Commerce & Contracting Principle Data Security and Privacy).
+Third-party claims treated as direct damages

+3.3.
+Payment of third-party damages pursuant to an indemnification obligation should be treated as direct damages regardless of their nature, e.g., even if the settlement or award Includes consequential or indirect damages (but see an exception under the WorldCC Contracting Principle Data Security and Privacy).

-Indemnification: the indemnifying party ("Indemnitor") will defend and be responsible for a claim made by a third party against the indemnified party ("Indemnitee") to the extent that the Indemnitor expressly undertook the indemnification obligation with respect to the specific acts or omissions under the agreement that gave rise to the claim.
+Indemnification: the indemnifying party ("Indemnitor") will defend and be responsible for a claim made by a third-party against the indemnified party ("Indemnitee") to the extent that the Indemnitor expressly undertook the indemnification obligation with respect to the specific acts or omissions under the agreement that gave rise to the claim.

-Intellectual Property Rights and Indemnification for Third Party IP Claims
+Intellectual Property Rights and Indemnification for Third-Party IP Claims

-1. Intellectual property owned by a party remains that party's property unless expressly transferred under the contract.
+1. Intellectual property ("IP") owned by a party remains that party's property unless expressly transferred under the contract.

-2. A party's use of and rights to another party's intellectual property must be expressly specified in the contract.
+2. A party's use of and rights to another party's IP must be expressly specified in the contract.